JBAujogue/BERT-playground/README.md

 # :hugs: Transformers for NLP
-## Disclaimer
-**This is an ongoing work**

-This work is an attempt to explore the landscape provided by the :hugs: Transformers library, by putting the accent on completeness and explainability.
+**Disclaimer**: This work is an attempt to explore the landscape provided by the :hugs: Transformers library, by putting the accent on completeness and explainability.
 It does **not** cover the use of "large" models, eg > 110M parameters

 # Getting started
-## Initial setup
 This project uses python `3.11` as core interpreter, and poetry `1.6.1` as dependency manager.

 Create a new conda environment